Beyond Frosting » Recipes » Desserts » Cakes » Salted Caramel Butterscotch Cake

 • Can I use 9-inch pans?
 Yes, though your layers will be thinner and you’ll need to adjust the bake time by a few minutes.

-• Be sure to stir the butter constantly.
+• When browning the butter, be sure to stir the butter constantly.
 Once the butter starts to bubble, it’s essential to stir constantly.
 There is a fine line between nutty browned butter and burnt butter.
-Also, be sure to cool it before stirring it back into the frosting.
+Also, make sure it’s cooled before mixing it back into the frosting.
 Otherwise, it will melt completely!
-See this post for more tips of brown butter.

 • Chill the cake after the crumb coat.
 The crumb coat helps create a smooth, clean final coat of frosting.
-However, it’s important for it to set and chill before adding the second layer of frosting.
+However, it needs to set and chill before adding the second layer of frosting.

-Salted caramel butterscotch cake can be kept in the fridge for up to 3 days.
-I recommend using a cake carrier, as that’s the easiest way to keep it covered.
+• Refrigerate.
+I recommend storing the frosted caramel butterscotch cake in the fridge and serving it at room temperature.
+The refrigerated cake lasts for up to 3 days.
+A cake carrier is the easiest way to keep it covered.

-The cake can also be frozen for up to 2 months.
-Personally, I think it’s better to freeze individual cake layers without the frosting.
-Wrap them tightly twice in plastic wrap and freeze.
-However, you can also freeze individual slices wrapped tightly in plastic wrap and foil for up to 2 months.
-Thaw in the fridge.
+• Freeze.
+This cake can be frozen for up to 2 months.
+I find it’s better to freeze individual cake layers without the frosting.
+In this case, wrap the cakes tightly twice in plastic wrap and freeze.
+However, you can also freeze individual slices of frosted cake.
+Thaw the cake in the fridge before serving.

 Print